Class introduction

 here is the point

-Teacher in charge: TAKAYAMA Yoko
+Teacher: TAKAYAMA Yoko

 Essentials for English Presentations